DreamersOrg/researcher-backend/README.md

 **Resercher-Backend -**

-This is a backend of a fully customizable survey spawning app with flavor of SpringBoot, MVC and Angular.
+This is a backend of a fully customizable survey spawning app with flavor of Spring Boot, MVC, Hibernate and Angular.

 ---
-Those who are facing remembering shortcuts for -intellij, don't get deprived there is a workaround for the same:  ..* Goto File>Settings  ..* In search bar type keymap  ..* In right hand side from the Keymaps drop down select Eclipse..
+Those who are facing remembering shortcuts for -intellij, don't get deprived there is a workaround for the same:
+* Goto File>Settings
+* In search bar type keymap
+* At right hand side from the Keymaps drop down select Eclipse.

-Voila pretty neat eh!
+***Voila pretty neat eh!***

 To sync your forked repo with main repo follow below steps:
 ```